RastreatorTeam/rastreator/README.md

     - privilege\_escalation/

 As you can imagine, executing queries in one category provides results to achieve or detect that tactical goal in a domain.<br/>
-We encourage everyone, from a Red or Blue Team perspective, to collaborate and share with us their Cypher sentences or query files to improve the collection of query files.
+We encourage everyone, from a Red or Blue Team perspective, to collaborate and share with us their Cypher statements or query files to improve the collection of query files.

 ## 6. Query file

 A query file has a different internal structure depending on the targeted execute sub-mode (raw, test, default):

-- raw: the query file is a regular text file with one or more Cypher sentences, one per line.
+- raw: the query file is a regular text file with one or more Cypher statements, one per line.
-- test: the query file is a YAML file that contains required (name and sentence-table) and optional (sentence-count, sentence-graph) metadata.
+- test: the query file is a YAML file that contains required (name and statement-table) and optional (statement-count, statement-graph) metadata.
 - default: the query file is a YAML file that contains some required and optional metadata.

 Next, we will describe the required and optional metadata for a query file valid in default execute sub-mode and candidate to be added to the collection of query files.